08.05.09

 Ellen McLaughlin, RIP

-Posted in Family at 11:29 pm by admin
+Posted in Family at 11:29 pm by ducky

 My cousin-in-law — my husband’s cousin’s wife — died last night.
 She had been in remission from breast cancer for about three years, but it came back.